-At Capital Heath, we do everything we can to assure that you have a safe surgical experience.
+At Capital Heath, we do everything we can to ensure that you have a safe surgical experience.
 Our aim is to make sure you have all of the information you need to make the right choices about your procedure and how to properly care for yourself afterward.
 We need your help before, during and after your surgery.
 Here are some things that you can do.

 Prepare for your surgery: